grucloud/grucloud/docusaurus/docs/k8s/K8sGettingStarted.md

 ## Debugging

-A benefit of using a general purpose programming such as Javasript, is debugging.
-Thanks [Visual Studio Code](https://code.visualstudio.com/) for providing such an easy way to debug Javascript application.
+A benefit of using a general-purpose programming such as Javascript, is debugging.
+Thanks [Visual Studio Code](https://code.visualstudio.com/) for providing such an easy way to debug Javascript applications.

 This example contains a vs code file called [launch.json](https://github.com/grucloud/grucloud/blob/main/examples/k8s/tuto1/.vscode/launch.json), which defines various debug targets for `gc apply`, `gc destroy` and so on.